eluinstra/ebms-core/readme.txt

 This version will support the full Digikoppeling EbMS Deployment Profile (see Koppelvlakstandaard ebMS Voor Digikoppeling 2.0 Versie 2.2) which is a subset of the ebXML Message Service 2.0 specification by OASIS.

+This project includes 2 stubs that implement the AfleverService and the AanleverService.
+The 2 stubs can talk to each other.
+You can use the local stub as a starting point for your project.

 ===============
 Prerequisites =